OSSHelp/drone-prometheus-alerts/README.md

 ### Why it fails with alerts without tests?

 Using alerting rules without corresponding testing is considered a very bad idea.
 One day you can break your alerting without even noticing it.
 The consequences you can imagine by yourself.
 So, read the [official docs on promtool](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/) and add tests for your alerting rules.

+### Why do you create temporary prometheus.yml?

+There are some scenarios where testing standalone alerting and/or recording rules isn't enough.
+So, we decided to render temporary prometheus.yml based on the default one from official releases.
+All found rules and targets are injected into this prometheus.yml, then it's validated by `promtool check config prometheus.yml`.
+Just another layer of protection from unusual mistakes.

 ## Links